...

 • A quick-dry towel to reduce hotel laundry reliance.

-Hard-wearing luggage is an eco choice because it avoids replacements.
+Hard-wearing luggage is an eco choice because it avoids unnecessary replacements.
 Look for brands using recycled or upcycled materials, transparent supply chains, and repair services instead of encouraging you to buy new every few years.

 Digital tools can nudge you toward better decisions: